zahanm/zahanm.github.io/markdown/projects.md

 ## Registration Flow across Interfaces
 ![facebook](/images/f.png) ![mobile](/images/phone.png) ![data analysis](/images/data.png)

-I tech lead Facebook's team responsible for the influx of new users.
+I used to tech lead Facebook's team responsible for the influx of new users.
 We monitor [Growth](http://www.thestreet.com/story/12051899/1/a-sneak-peak-at-whats-really-behind-facebooks-growth.html), and pay special interest to emerging markets where people are grappling with concepts about online living that we take for granted.

-I have spent two years on this team, and in that time we've shifted our focus to people with limited access to the internet through their [Android](https://code.facebook.com/posts/android/) phones.
-One of my favorite contributions was a logging funnel that I gave a lot of thought; which doesn't sound too sexy until you realize how key it is to understanding intent and retention.
-For technical reasons, Facebook's established [A/B testing framework](https://code.facebook.com/posts/520580318041111/airlock-facebook-s-mobile-a-b-testing-framework/) didn't work for us out of the box, so we've leveraged my work here to efficiently experiment in native apps.
+I spent two and a half years on this team, and in that time we've shifted our focus to people with limited access to the internet through their [Android](https://code.facebook.com/posts/android/) phones.
+A major contribution of mine was a logging funnel; which doesn't sound too sexy until you realize how key it is to understanding intent and retention.
+For technical reasons, Facebook's established [A/B testing framework](https://code.facebook.com/posts/520580318041111/airlock-facebook-s-mobile-a-b-testing-framework/) didn't work for us out of the box, so we leveraged my work here to efficiently experiment in native apps.

-Ping me for coffee if you want to hear about some of the challenges we've tackled (even if I'm not a big hot-beverage person).
+Ping me for chai / coffee if you want to hear about some of the challenges we've tackled.

 ## Dog Programming Language
 ![human](/images/person.png) ![research](/images/lab.png)